playdeezgames/splorr-ttrpg/src/Combat.md

 # Combat

-There are two arenas of combat, physical and mental.
+There are two arenas of combat, physical(dealing with HP) and mental (dealing with MP).

 ## Physical Combat